zippy345/Plant_leaf_disease_classifier_project/README.md

 To develop an image classification model that can automatically detect and classify leaf diseases in corn, tomato, and potato plants.

 #### Specific Objectives
-1. To collect and preprocess images of corn, tomato, and potato leaves (both healthy and diseased).
+1. To collect and preprocess images of corn, tomato and potato leaves (both healthy and diseased).
 2. To train and evaluate a machine learning model capable of identifying disease types based on leaf images.
 3. To compare model performance using different classification algorithms.
 4. To provide a simple, user-friendly interface that can assist farmers in identifying crop diseases through image uploads.